cechmanek/docker-and-ci/README.md

-# docker_and_ci
+# docker and ci

-Practice space to learn about Docker and GitLab CI/CD tools
+Practice space to learn about Docker and GitLab CI/CD tools.

+This repo generally follows the book "Learning Docker" by Singh.